 You guys.
 I cannot tell you how excited I am about this new recipe.
 Summer is slowly coming to an end, so you must make this right now.
 Although I do see it as a warm, light and delicious escape to the tropical Caribbean during the cold winter months, especially when all you've been making is creamy soup and heavy pastas (what, you don't do that during the winter?).
 I love this because you can do all of the prepwork earlier in the day (or during naptime) so that dinner time isn't as . . .

 One of my favorite things about summer is the juicy, fresh produce.
 Especially from our farmer's market.
 ESPECIALLY those of the sugary, sweet variety.
 Make your simple syrup with juice, lime juice, and sugar.
 Sometimes I go a little overboard and buy a ton of my favorite fruit, nectarines and peaches, so the other day I busted out a cobbler for a friend I took dinner to (while I ooh'ed and ahh'ed at her new, precious little bebe).
-Smoothies are always wonderful with ripe fruit, . . .
+Smoothies are always wonderful with ripe fruit, but I . . .

 If you know me, you know I am no stranger to potatoes.
 I have always loved potatoes, since I was a child, but spending my youth in Idaho only gave me a stronger respect for these delicious vegetables.
 I love their versatility.
 They can be use for just about any dish, with any seasonings, in any culture, for any course.
 Welllll, maybe not dessert?
 I don't know.
 I might have to do some digging to figure out that one?
 I'm so excited for this post!
 It's another addition to the Taste of Spain . . .